Skip to content

 There are many brand name products specifically designed to deal with the problem of limescale.

 These are normally in the form of a spray or gel and can be applied to the affected area before being scrubbed and wiped away.
+Not quite as eco-friendly as white vinegar, but you might find a dedicated limescale remover useful for particularly large or stubborn deposits.

 Water softeners

 Water softeners are a useful bit of kit that you can often store out of sight under a sink, in a utility room or in the loft.
+They contain large blocks of salt and are connected up to your plumbing system close to your mains.

-This ensure that the previously hard water is 'softened' and will help to reduce or even completely prevent mineral deposits from building up in the first place.
+All water coming into your home passes through the water softener and the calcium and magnesium is extracted before it reaches your taps.
+This ensures that the previously hard water is 'softened' and will help to reduce or even completely prevent mineral deposits from building up in the first place.

 If you live in a hard water area and have a luxury whirlpool bath installed, adding a water softener to your water supply will help to prolong the life and smooth running of your bath.